reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 We've already used the thunk middleware for async logic that has to run "right now".
 However, thunks are just functions.
 We need a different kind of middleware that lets us say "when a specific action is dispatched, go run this additional logic in response".

 **Redux Toolkit includes the [`createListenerMiddleware`](https://redux-toolkit.js.org/api/createListenerMiddleware) API to let us write logic that runs in response to specific actions being dispatched**.
-It lets us add "listener" entries that define what actions to look for, and an `effect` callback that will run whenever it matches against an action.
+It lets us add "listener" entries that define what actions to look for and have an `effect` callback that will run whenever it matches against an action.

 Conceptually, you can think of `createListenerMiddleware` as being similar to [React's `useEffect` hook](https://react.dev/learn/synchronizing-with-effects), except that they are defined as part of your Redux logic instead of inside a React component, and they run in response to dispatched actions and Redux state updates instead of as part of React's rendering lifecycle.